dippynark/kfmt/README.md

 ```

 The resource will be copied into each named Namespace.
 Note that each Namespace must be present in
-the configs being processed, either due to a Namespace resource being defined or any Namespaced
+the manifests being processed, either due to a Namespace resource being defined or any Namespaced
 resource being in that Namespace.
 Alternatively, the special value `*` can be used and the resource
 will be copied into every Namespace.
 Prefixing a Namespace name with `-` excludes that Namespace.

 ### Discovery

-kfmt needs to know whether a resource is Namespaced or not to know how to structure the configs.
+kfmt needs to know whether a resource is Namespaced or not to know how to structure the manifests.
 kfmt understands core Kubernetes resources and supports the `--discovery` flag to use the Kubernetes
 discovery API for custom resources. kfmt will also read local CRDs for this discovery information
 and so will only connect to the Kubernetes API if there are custom resources that have no